mrcloudchase/Containers/README.md

 ## Docker Container Exercise

-ATTENTION: All of this is done an Ubuntu 20.04 LTS Virtual Machine on VirtualBox
+ATTENTION: All of this is done on an Ubuntu 20.04 LTS Virtual Machine on VirtualBox

 1. [Docker Commands]()